NicKarlovich/oneDNDConversion/doc.md

 ### Chill Touch
 * Becomes a touch spell, instead of 30ft hand, and does 1d10 not 1d8, remvoed restriction against undead.

+### Counterspell
+* Now requires target to make a con save, rather than caster making spellcaster ability check
+* You attempt to interrupt a creature in the process of casting a spell.
+The creature must make a Constitution saving throw.
+On a failed save, the spell dissipates with no effect, and the action, Bonus Action, or Reaction used to cast it is wasted.
+If that spell was cast with a spell slot, the slot isn’t expended.
+* Developer reasoning:
+    > the spell’s previous design failed to account for the capabilities of the target, which is rectified by the new design.
+The new design also specifies that the countered spell must be cast with spell components, and if the countered spell used a spell slot, that slot isn’t expended.

 ### Friends
 * Now includes a WIS saving throw against becoming Charmed
 * also removed "the creature will know you charmed it afterwards"

+### Jump
+* Is now a BA to cast instead of Action
+* Target must now be willing
+* Effects of spell are not reliant on target's speed/strength
+* Can target more creatures with upcasting

 ### Poison Spray
 * Range of 30 feet not 10 feet